 So, Is Deadbeat Super Affiliate Worth Your Time?

-While the course isn’t actually a scam – you do get what you paid for – a lot of the important topics aren’t explained in details such as setting up a functional WordPress site and exploring the techniques of keyword research.
+While the course isn’t actually a scam – you do get what you paid for – just that, a lot of the important topics aren’t explained in details such as setting up a functional WordPress site and exploring the techniques of keyword research.

 I hope this review has been valuable in helping you to decide which type of training is good for starting an affiliate business.
 If you have any questions or comments, please leave them below and I will gladly respond.